 individual paddock terrain, manure type and conditions.

-protect the brush and roll the Groomer up and over any large bumps
+and roll the Groomer up and over any large bumps or objects.

 For alpaca poo or smaller manure you may need to set the brushes lightly